Aam Aadmi Party agrees to cede one Delhi Lok Sabha seat to INDIA bloc partner Congress

 However, Pathak said that his party would be willing to share one Delhi Lok Sabha seat with the Congress in to honour their alliance.

-“Talks regarding Delhi should start soon and if no conclusion is reached then we will soon announce our candidates on 6 seats,” Pathak said, adding that the Aam Aadmi Party had been anticipating seat-sharing talks with the Congress for over a month, which never materialised.
+“Talks regarding Delhi should start soon and if no conclusion is reached then we will soon announce our candidates on six seats,” Pathak said, adding that the Aam Aadmi Party had been anticipating seat-sharing talks with the Congress for over a month, which never materialised.

 Delhi Chief Minister Arvind Kejriwal had said on Sunday that despite the Bharatiya Janata Party’s efforts to disrupt his government, his party will win all seven Lok Sabha seats in the national capital.
 A day earlier, the Aam Aadmi Party had announced that it would contest the Lok Sabha elections in all 13 seats in Punjab and the Union territory of Chandigarh comprising a single constituency.